 With event-based data, you can see in the Event Browser which related CI is affected by the event.
-Additionally, BSM health data, such as event type indicators (ETIs), health indicators (HIs), and key performance indicators (KPIs) are used to evaluate the health of related CIs in the context of the events.
+Additionally, OMi health data, such as event type indicators (ETIs), health indicators (HIs), and key performance indicators (KPIs) are used to evaluate the health of related CIs in the context of the events.

-For any device, such as a server, the severity of the problems directly associated with the server are collated, and combined with information about devices associated with the server.
+For any device, such as a server, the severity of the problems directly associated with the server are collated and combined with information about devices associated with the server.
 The combined data is passed to calculation rules that evaluate and set the key performance indicators that indicate the overall health of the object.

-The figure below shows a typical Health Perspective screen, with the Health Top View showing a hierarchical overview of the relationships among the objects associated with the event.
+The figure below shows a Health Perspective screen, with the Health Top View showing a hierarchical overview of the relationships among the objects associated with the event.

-You can see the health status of an object, see which business rules and KPIs are being used, and see how the health status of the selected object affects the health of related objects.
-For example, a user can navigate to check the health of neighboring CIs.
-This information helps the user analyze which events to focus on, and prioritize event handling to maximize availability and minimize negative impact on business services.
+You can see the health status of an object, its KPIs, and Health Indicators, and see how the health status of the selected object affects the health of related objects.
+For example, you can navigate to check the health of neighboring CIs.
+This information helps you analyze which events to focus on, and prioritize event handling to maximize availability and minimize negative impact on business services.
 Users can also select views to show only the events and CIs they are responsible for.